Wotcnt/Polyrifringence-Engine/README.md

 ---

 > This repository provides the **Polyrifringence Engine** 📌
-> A GPU-accelerated recursive simulation framework for recursive birefringence, validated on a specific consumer-class hardware configuration.
+> A GPU-accelerated recursive simulation framework for birefringent phase recursion, validated on a specific consumer-class hardware configuration.
 >
 > While the engine is **architecturally domain-agnostic**, its canonical origin and first validated instantiation arise from **birefringent optics**, which serve as the reference domain for formal development, constraint definition, and benchmarking.
 >